Sustainability Impact Accelerator

 Status

 Iraq is undertaking vast national efforts to accelerate plans to becoming more energy secure and advancing climate change goals.
-For international financiers and the energy industry, Iraq presents vast opportunities.
-Yet, extensive reforms of the energy sector will be needed to advance Iraq’s goals and secure investments.
-Reforming the energy sector also means building capacity on environmental and social standards required by international lenders.
-As an initial phase of support, we conducted an early capacity gap analysis of the Iraqi ministries and other relevant stakeholders working with energy reform.
-The analysis identified where capacity development is needed to comply with international lenders’ environmental and social standards.
-The geopolitical landscape has posed challenges and currently the project is pasued as we elaborate new options to continue the project.
+Extensive reforms of the energy sector will be needed to advance Iraq’s goals and secure investments.
+Reforming the energy sector means building capacity on environmental and social standards required by international lenders.
+The geopolitical landscape has posed challenges and currently the project is pasued as options are elaborated to continue the project.

 Project: